By Jackie Thakkar May. 25, 2019

 Image Credit: Balaji Telefilms

 Ever since his brawl with Salman, there seems to be an invisible glass ceiling over the younger actor’s head.
-The 42 year old also hasn’t done much to endear himself to audiences post the bombing of 2004’s Kyun!
-Ho Gaya Na...
+The 44-year-old also hasn’t done much to endear himself to audiences post the bombing of 2004’s Kyun!
+Ho Gaya Na…

 How exactly did it all go so wrong, so quickly for Vivek Oberoi?

-Vivek Oberoi’s publicity gimmicks have become almost predictable.
-Where he starts off running his mouth instead of shutting the fuck up (see: Vivek failing at memes), continues to defend his usually ludicrous views (see: Vivek being blind to his own misogyny), followed by inevitably apologising for said buffoonery for the rest of his career (see: Vivek’s recent apology).
+Years later, he just seems desperate in his attempts to stay relevant.
+Oberoi’s publicity gimmicks have become almost predictable.
+Where he starts off running his mouth instead of shutting the fuck up (see: Vivek failing at memes), continues to defend his usually ludicrous views (see: Vivek being blind to his own misogyny), followed by inevitably apologising for said buffoonery for the rest of his career (see: Vivek’s apology).

 It’s hard out here for a one-time Vivek Oberoi fan.
 How does one even defend him after all this?
 Back in 06-07, every time an Omkara or a Shootout at Lokhandwala released, I prepared for Oberoi’s second coming.
 His portrayal of the gangster Maya Dolas in the latter, still ranks among one of the best in Bollywood history, as was his praiseworthy turn as Kesu Firangi in Vishal Bharadwaj’s adaptation of the Shakespearean play.
 At that point, things finally seemed to be looking up after nearly half a decade, when Oberoi’s acting prowess was being discussed with more interest than his personal life.